ronaldbosma/blog/content/blog/apim-client-certificate-series/02-validate-client-certificate-in-apim-behind-agw/index.md

 publishdate: 2024-02-02T12:00:00+01:00
 lastmod: 2024-02-02T12:00:00+01:00
 tags: [ "Azure", "API Management", "Application Gateway", "Bicep", "Client Certificates", "Infra as Code", "mTLS", "Security" ]
+summary: "In this second post we expand on the solution of the previous post.
+We’ll deploy API Management inside a virtual network, positioning it behind an application gateway.
+We'll configure the application gateway with an mTLS listener to validate client certificates and forward them to API Management for further processing.
+This approach can also be used with other types of backends like an ASP.NET Web API."
 draft: true
 ---